Wildfire emergency

 Arson hot-line 1-800-723-2020.
 Rewards offered.
 Rewards of up to $5,000 for information leading to the identification of persons responsible.Report arson

 Arson is a crime.
-To report suspected arson, call your local DNR forestry office, law enforcement (police/sheriff), or the arson hotline 800-723-2020.
-Up to $5,000 in rewards.
+To report suspected arson, call your local DNR forestry office, law enforcement, or the Minnesota Arson Hotline at 800-723-2020.
+Rewards of up to $5,000 are offered for information leading to the identification of persons responsible.
 You can remain anonymous.

 Back to top